debashishmallick/Ubar/backend/README.md

 - Passwords are hashed using bcrypt before storage.
 - JWT tokens are generated upon successful authentication.
 - Email addresses must be unique in the system.
+- Blacklisted tokens are stored to prevent reuse after logout.